jython/book/chapter19.rst

 Thread safety addresses such questions as:

-  * Can code corrupt a mutable object, especially a collection like a list or a dictionary?
-Such corruption could potentially render the underlying data structure unusable or even produce infinite loops when traversing it.
+  * Can the unintended interaction of two or more threads corrupt a mutable object?
+This is especially dangerous for a collection like a list or a dictionary, because such corruption could potentially render the underlying data structure unusable or even produce infinite loops when traversing it.